scalate/scalate/scalate-website/src/documentation/_user-guide.md

 Using the above mechanism via either the *render* or *layout* methods is quite like creating a JSP custom tag inside a .tag file if you come from a JSP background.

-The nice thing is there's really no difference technically between a regular template, a layout or a 'tag' template or a 'partial' (to use Rails terminology), they are all just templates which can have parameters which can be mandatory or optional.
+The nice thing is there's really no difference technically between a regular template, a layout, a 'tag' template, or a 'partial' (to use Rails terminology).
+Only the default layout stands out because it is placed in the _/layout_ directory, and applies unless code explicitly asks it not to.
+Otherwise, they are all templates with mandatory or optional parameters.

 ## Capturing output